alessandrocapotondi/hwpe-tb/README.md

 https://github.com/pulp-platform/pulp-riscv-gnu-toolchain

 ### Install from pulp-sdk sources
-If you have access to it, you can install a recent version of the SDK from `pulp-sdk`: https://github.com/pulp-platform/pulp-sdk
+If you have access to it, you can build a recent version of the SDK these sources: https://github.com/pulp-platform/pulp-sdk

 Then you can execute the following commands: